jorisvink/sanctum/docs/crypto.md

 key from the shared symmetrical secret, to produce strong and unique session keys in both RX and TX directions.

+## KDF

+All labels used for KDF purposes are prefixed with "SANCTUM.".
+This prefix can be overriden at compile-time by setting SANCTUM_KDF_PREFIX in CFLAGS.

 ## Keys

 Sanctum uses several different secrets and keys to provide